h1l1ch/react-burger-builder/README.md

   ```
   npm start
   ```
-  You are ready to go and check travel site. ;)
+  You are ready to go and to make your burger. ;)

 ## Project structure